KamikAzon/hello-world/README.md

 I ripped Kim Ks' ass of and smacked it so hard it knocked her clothes backwards like Kris Kros!
 I smoke a bit of a grass and just let it pass while my head makes a mess.
 Come here girl!
 "Duke, wait a minute!
-THat's my girl, man!"
+That's my girl, man!"
 Don't worry, we'll be done in ten.